theXtDev/chromatography-retention-behavior/README.md

-- A series of comparisons between different proposed models to predict retention behavior
+- A series of comparisons between different proposed models to predict retention behavior of both reverese phase and normal phase LC
 - Comparing an original model driven from Maixma Overcome Theory with other models such as LSS, log-log, mixed-mode, quadratic and neue-kuss model
 - Comparisons are delivered in isocratic and gradient modes
 - RPLC and HILIC driven data are both tested and validated on MOT model